“It has always been clear the struggle to save biodiversity will be won or lost in the forests.” – E.O. Wilson

 Jason Scullion Bio

-Dr. Jason Scullion is a forest conservationist and Associate Professor of Environmental Studies at McDaniel College (Maryland, USA), where he teaches environmental policy and management and conservation biology.
+Dr. Jason Scullion is a forest conservationist and Associate Professor of Environmental Studies at McDaniel College (Maryland, USA).
+Originally from the northwestern USA, Jason has had a lifelong interest in the conservation, exploration, and study of forests worldwide.
 He has a PhD in Environmental and Forest Sciences and master’s degrees in Public Administration and Forest Resources from the University of Washington.
-Jason's contributions to WildFF include providing board leadership and supporting the organization in project development, evaluation, and fundraising.
+Jason's contributions to WildFF include providing board leadership and supporting the organization with field operations and project development.

 Board President and Co-founder

 Corrie is a communications consultant who has refined her creative and strategic writing skills working in healthcare advertising for 14 years.
 She has a master’s degree from NYU in Environmental Conservation Education.
 Through her foundational studies in biology and travel experiences to far-flung areas of the world, she has learned a deep respect for nature, wildlife and cultures different from her native NYC.
 Corrie contributes her time to WildFF as an advisor in communications, marketing and development.